Elderly man severely beaten during break in - BC Local News

 The victim was taken to Princeton General Hospital, and later transferred to Penticton.

-Parsons said that neighbors identified a suspect to police, and they are now searching for that person, who is not being identified at this time.
+Parsons said the police have a suspect, and they are now searching for that person, who is not being identified at this time.

 “We attended with our identification section and police dog and processed the scene for fingerprints and DNA,” he said.